WPRuby/Links-Auto-Replacer-Lite/README.txt

 == Changelog ==
 = 2.1.9 =
-* Fixed: dofollow linking did not relflect the settings
+* Fixed: dofollow linking did not reflect the settings

 = 2.1.8 =
 * Added: CSS class `lar-automated-link` for the generated links